aosoldatenkov/cpu-cooler/README.md

 ## CPU temperature

 The service will automatically start on boot and restart if it crashes.
 The script handles different CPU temperature sensors.
-It is configuted to use the tctl temperature from k10temp linux module as the primary option.
+It is configured to use the tctl temperature from k10temp linux module as the primary option.
 More details [here](https://www.kernel.org/doc/html/v5.6/hwmon/k10temp.html#:~:text=Tctl%20is%20the%20processor%20temperature,like%20die%20or%20case%20temperature.).

 ## Installation